The Infamous JIS Keyboard

 Important "modifier" keys are undersized or placed in inconvenient locations, including the TAB, SHIFT, SPACE, ENTER and DELETE keys.
 In addition, key combinations to type parentheses, quotation marks, &, +, =, *, etc. make life a pain and really throw off one's typing.

 One thing I personally cannot forgive is the COMMAND key not being placed up-side the SPACE BAR for easy finger recognition.
 Inadvertently striking the EISUU key that is shoved between them changes the input setting, and there's nothing more frustrating than banging out a long thought while staring into space only to look at the screen afterward and find long lines of irrecoverable gibberish on the page.
 This problem arises whether one is typing in English or Japanese (kana) because the EISUU key sets the input to double-byte roman character input.
 Ugh.
-(Most people shift language setting by hitting COMMAND + SPACE BAR and shift between types the respective types of Japanese input using key commands to begin with....)
+(Most people switch the language input setting by hitting COMMAND + SPACE BAR and shift between the respective forms of Japanese input — hiragana or katakana — using key commands to begin with....)

 The keyboard is also cluttered, mostly because of the redundant keys and also due to the extra lettering.